Oil and gas

-The company was interested in buying our portable nodal system, bringing a key part of seismic acquisition in-house, so we agreed to lease them a small-scale system so that they could carry out two onshore surveys in Seminole County, Oklahoma, USA.
+The company was interested in buying our portable nodal system, bringing a key part of seismic acquisition in-house, so we agreed to lease them a small-scale system so that they could carry out two onshore surveys.

 The objective was to improve the company’s understanding of the local subsurface by conducting a small 3D seismic survey with restricted source acquisition and two dense 2D lines.